-Jack is a conscientious and dedicated tutor who has vast experience across the exam boards for both English and History.
+Jack is a conscientious and dedicated tutor who teaches across the age range and helps with a variety of subjects.
+He has taught over 1,200 hours through Keystone working with around 60 families.
 Alongside his tutoring he is working to establish himself as a comedy writer.

 Imogen is a Cambridge graduate and aspiring author.
 She has been teaching and tutoring since 2010.
 She is motivating and supportive and helps her students to flourish academically.